linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 03 Calculating Investment Returns.md

 # Returns that Take Time Into Account

-Given the fact that money has a time value, let's return to a question that we considered earlier: What is the proper holding period return to attribute to a fund where the MVB equals  $100, we invest an additional$ 10 during the period, and the MVE = 130?
+Given the fact that money has a time value, let's return to a question that we considered earlier: What is the proper holding period return to attribute to a fund where the MVB equals  \$100, we invest an additional\$ 10 during the period, and the MVE = 130?

 No matter when in the period the investment was made, the dollar gain is $20 ($130 - $100 - $10) for the period.
 The return over the period depends on the timing of the additional investment.
 The return could be as low as 18.18\% or as high as 20\%.
-If the $10 were invested at the beginning of the period, capital employed equals the original investment of $100 plus the additional investment of 10.
+If the \$10 were invested at the beginning of the period, capital employed equals the original investment of \$100 plus the additional investment of 10.

 $$
 \left(\frac{130 - 100 - 10}{100 + 10}\right)\times 100\rightarrow \left(\frac{130 - 110}{110}\right)\times 100\rightarrow \left(\frac{20}{110}\right)\times 100 = 18.18\%